“All art is autobiographical.”

 The evidence for Ein feste Burg as the missing Principle Theme to the ‘Enigma’ Variations is multifaceted, multivalent, and entirely consistent with Elgar’s character and faith.
 From early youth well into adulthood, Elgar was drawn to creating counterpoints to famous melodies, and his 'Enigma’ Variations are no exception.
 Multiple streams of data converge into a mighty river proving Elgar’s elusive melody is the same quoted by Buxtehude, Pachelbel, Bach, Mendelssohn, Meyerbeer, Wagner, Liszt, and Raff.
 The preponderance of the evidence makes – not breaks – the case for Ein feste Burg as Elgar’s covert Principal Theme.

-A comprehensive analysis of the Enigma Variations over a five year period uncovered thirty-five different kinds of ciphers.
+A comprehensive analysis of the Enigma Variations over a five year period uncovered thirty-nine different kinds of ciphers.
 While seemingly extraordinary, such a high number is entirely consistent with a reigning facet of Elgar’s psychological profile, an intense fascination for ciphers.
 More importantly, the decryptions provide definitive answers to the central questions posed by the Variations.
 What is the secret melody on which the Enigma Theme is a counterpoint and the ensuing movements are based?
 Answer: Ein feste Burg (A Mighty Fortress) by Martin Luther.
 What is the ‘dark saying' associated with the Enigma Theme?
 Answer: A Music Box Cipher embedded in the opening six measures of the Enigma Theme.
 Who is the secret friend and inspiration behind Variation XIII?
 Answer: Jesus Christ, the Lord and Savior of Elgar’s Roman Catholic faith.
 A subset of these ciphers also reveal one of Elgar's sources of inspiration was Secondo Pia's historic photographic negative of the Turin Shroud taken five months before work was begun openly on the Enigma Variations.

 An unusual number of parallels between the Enigma Variations and the Turin Shroud are presented.
 A famous photographic negative of the Turin Shroud taken five months before Elgar began work on the Variations suggest a rationale for unusual approach to his work.
 Just as the Turin Shroud contains a secretive image of a famous man in the form of a photographic negative, Elgar devised a contrapuntal negative of a famous hymn in the form of the Enigma Theme.